Got a Senior? It’s essay time!

 Writing the personal essay for college apps, or a scholarship, doesn’t have to be scary.
 Your teen is writing about themselves.
 The topic is true to your teen, an experience they have had.

-I don’t usually review essays that are not from my Cracking the Code to Free College (CCFC) clients.
-(My CCFC clients have training on winning essays and they know what a winning essay reads like.)
-But I’ve done a few reviews for non-clients this year, and unfortunately, it was not pretty.
+I don’t usually review essays that are not from my Cracking the Code to College (CCC) clients.
+(My CCC clients have training on winning essays, and they know what a winning essay reads like.)
+But I’ve done a few reviews for non-clients this year, and unfortunately, they were not pretty.

 This is hard to say but, for the vast majority, what was initially submitted to me, sucked.